realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER, the displays show the IP address
 - Press ENTER to view the WiFi status
 - Hold ENTER to leave the menu

+#### How to enter dates/times for the three displays:

+By entering a date/time into the *present time* display, the **RTC (real time clock)** of the device is adjusted, which is useful if you can't use NTP for time keeping, and really helpful when using GPS.
+Always set the real actual present time here; if you want to display some other time, use the Time Travel function.
+Note: The time you entered will be overwritten if/when the device has access to network time via NTP or GPS.
+For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the Config Portal.

+Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is automatically set to 0.
+Your entered date/time(s) are shown until overwritten by time travels (see [here](#how-to-select-the-time-rotation-interval)).

+- Hold ENTER to invoke main menu
+- Press ENTER repeatedly until the desired display is the only one lit and shows a date and time
+- Hold ENTER until the display goes off except for the first field to enter data into
+- The field to enter data into is shown (exclusively), pre-set with its current value
+- Data entry works as described above; remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
+- After entering data into all fields, the data is saved and the menu is left automatically.

 #### How to install the default audio files: